CourierLo/TMSTC-Star/README.md

 `/allocate_method`: "DARP" or "MSTC"

-`/MST_shape`: "DFS_HORIZONTAL", "DFS_VERTICAL", "KRUSKAL", "ACO", "HEURISTIC" or "DINIC"
+`/MST_shape`: "DFS_HORIZONTAL", "DFS_VERTICAL", "KRUSKAL", "ACO", "HEURISTIC", "RECT_DIV" or "DINIC"

 `/coverAndReturn`: let robots return to its depot or not, "true" or "false"